SudoMagicCode/SudoSignals/docs/001_gettingStarted/004_configureInstallation.md

 Controlled processes communicate through sudoSignals to the web.
 ```

-If you know that your application is going to have an exposed parameter that will need to talk to the web Dashboard, set the toggle for `Controlled` to the on position.
+If you know that your application is going to have an exposed parameter that will need to talk to the web Dashboard, set the toggle for `Controlled` to the ON position.
 If you only need Signals to start your application, and it doesn't need to talk with the Dashboard directly, you can leave this toggle in the OFF position.

 ![Configure 016](../assets/images/configure-installation/configure-016.png)